MichaelCorelli/Calibration_of_a_real_Robot/README.md

   <img src="./output/chi_stat_realistic_model_analytical_jacobian.png" alt = "Chi-square" width = "400"/>
 </p>
 <p align="center">
-  <em>Figure 4: Numerical jacobian (left) and analytical jacobian (right)</em>
+  <em>Figure 5: Numerical jacobian (left) and analytical jacobian (right)</em>
 </p>

 ### Odometry correction
 Once the correction matrix X is estimated, the corrected odometry trajectory is computed.
-The odometry\_correction function applies X to the odometry increments, correcting systematic distortions and reconstructing the trajectory step by step.
+The odometry\_correction function updates the odometry increments using the estimated kinematic parameters, compensating for systematic distortions and reconstructing the trajectory step by step.
 Afterward, the function to\_tracker\_frame converts the corrected trajectory from the robot frame to the tracker frame, using the estimated laser transformation.

 In summary, raw odometry data are corrected using both:
-- a good guess of kinematic paramters
+- the calibrated kinematic parameters
-- the transformation of the laser with respect to the base.
+- the estimated transformation of the laser with respect to the robot base.

 The mean error between the odometry and the tracking data is computed both before and after calibration.